flatironinstitute/sciware/21_IntroGithub/day1.md

 git version 2.30.1
 </code></pre>

-<p class="align-left">If this returns an error, please raise your hand and put a red flag on your laptop.
+<p class="align-left">If this returns an error, please raise your hand or put a yellow sticky on your laptop.
 </p>